martina328/martina328/README.md

 😄 Pronouns: She/Her <br>
 🇯🇵 Born and raised in Japan <br>
-🇰🇷 Studied abroad in South Korea for a semester <br>
+🇰🇷 Studied abroad in South Korea for a semester in 2023<br>